 You’ll see that BigCommerce added some sample product categories to your demo shop by default.
 If the demo store categories match what you sell, keep those you need and delete those you don’t.

 To add new categories, simply click on the Create a Category link.
-When creating a new product category, BigCommerce provides eight fields where you can add information about the new category.
+When creating a new product category, BigCommerce provides eight fields to add information about the new category.

 While you don’t have to complete all the fields, there is a handful that you’ll want to complete.
 At the very least, you need to add a category name (1), category page URL (2), and a description for the category (3) before you continue building your store.
 Elements 4 through 8 can be added at this stage or later—or you may choose to skip some altogether.

 Step 3: Add Products to Your BigCommerce Store

 Once you create your product categories, it’s time to start adding products to your online store.
 You may be surprised and overwhelmed at first with how many fields you’ll need to complete to add thorough information about your products, but don’t fret—BigCommerce makes this process simple.

 To manually add products to your online store, navigate to the Add Product screen by clicking on “Add” on the Products navigation bar on the left side of your screen; you’ll immediately see the Add Product dashboard.
 Within the dashboard, you’ll see five main categories to enter: product information, product options, storefront settings, fulfillment, and SEO.

 Make sure that when you fill out product fields on the Add Products screen, you always click on the Save button in the lower right corner of the dashboard.
 If you fail to do this, all of the information will be lost.

 On the left-hand side of the “Add Product” screen, you’ll see a menu of different product information to enter.
 Here are the available fields for essential product information: